LesUski/100-Days-in-Cloud/Labs/63-Mounting-EFS-to-EC2/README.md

 ---

 ### Lab steps
 1. In EC2 create a **Security Group** for the that will allow access to EFS.
-It should allow inbound acces of type **NFS** from Instances Security group on port 2049.
+It should allow inbound access of type **NFS** from Instances Security group on port 2049.

 2. Create file system in **EFS**.
-Keep the deafult VPC and Regional type, on the **Network access** tab replace the *deafult* SG's with the one created in previous step.
+Keep the default VPC and Regional type, on the **Network access** tab replace the *deafult* SG's with the one created in previous step.

    <img src="img/efs_network.jpg" alt="efsnetwork" style="zoom:67%;" />